JerryShum/task-tracker/README.md

 This project is a work in progress with plans for additional features:

+- [ ] Allow task editing and deletion.
 - [ ] Enhanced task categorization.
 - [ ] Deadline reminders.
 - [ ] Integration with third-party services (e.g., Google Calendar).
 - [ ] Improved user authentication and authorization using next-js with certified providers.
+- [ ] Include a "Profile" section within the application layout.
+This will allow user's to modify their information.

 ## Acknowledgements